 Roles

-- I’m a Democratic committeeperson for my local district in the Middlesex County Democratic Organization.
+- I’m a Democratic committeeperson for my local district in the Middlesex County Democratic Organization and Metuchen Democrats.